Richardqiyi/ankle_ct_result/README.md

 | resnet18 with attention map |    0.5255 |        0.297  |        0.894  |
 | resnet34 with attention map |     0.524  |        0.2886 |        0.8948 |

-## ResNet18 with attention map unnormalised confusion matric
+## ResNet18 with attention map unnormalised confusion matrix

 |    | 0   | 1   | 2  | 3   | 4 | 5  | 6 |
 |----|-----|-----|----|-----|---|----|---|